dm0096/hushpupy/README.md

 ## Running the program

-If you're just here to run HuSHPUpy, look no further.
+If you're only here to run HuSHPUpy, look no further.
 Follow these instructions to deploy HuSHPUpy to your system:

 1. Navigate to **Releases** on this GitHub repo.
 1. **Download** the latest .zip package.